Fart walk: Basis and benefits

-Research
+Glycemic control research

-A number of studies support glycemic-control benefits of post-meal walking.
+Fart walking, referred to as "postprandial walking" or "post-meal walking" in medical literature, confers benefits relating to glycemic control.

 A 2009 study found that a 20-minute walk taken 15–20 minutes after dinner was more effective in lowering postprandial glucose than walking before dinner in people with type 2 diabetes.

 A randomized crossover trial in 2013 found that three 15-minute walks following meals led to significantly improved 24-hour glycemic control in older adults at risk for impaired glucose tolerance compared to a single 45-minute walk in the morning.

 A randomized controlled trial in India in 2017 compared walking for 15 minutes after each meal to a single 45-minute walk each morning, finding greater reductions in blood glucose and HbA1c in the post-meal group.

 In 2022, a review concluded that short bouts (2–10 minutes) of walking after meals were effective in reducing postprandial glucose spikes, particularly in people with or at risk for type 2 diabetes.